Everything (band)

-Everything is an American alternative rock band from Harrisonburg, Virginia, best known for their 1998 hit "Hooch".
+Everything is an American alternative rock band from Harrisonburg, Virginia, best known for their 1998 single "Hooch", being considered a "one-hit wonder" by some.

 History

-The band was formed in 1989 by students at James Madison University.
-Going on the road full-time in '92, they played 200-250 shows a year for nearly the next 10 years, starting in the mid-Atlantic, and then gradually expanding their grass roots fan base until it extended across half of the U.S. The band released its first 3 albums independently, selling almost 30,000 CDs before signing a brief and ill-fated deal with Capricorn Records in 1995.
+Everything was formed in 1989 by students at James Madison University, in their hometown of Harrisonburg, Virginia.
+Going on the road fulltime in 1992, they played several hundred gigs a year for nearly the next decade, starting in the Mid-Atlantic United States before gradually expanding their grassroots fanbase and touring further regions throughout the country.
+The band released their first three albums independently, selling almost 30,000 copies before signing a brief and ill-fated deal with Capricorn Records in 1995.

-Larger scale success came when they signed with indie label Blackbird who funded the recording of the Super Natural album, and whose uplift venture with Sire/London eventually provided the radio and distribution muscle that got the breaking single "Hooch" to top radio stations around the world.
+Larger-scale success came when Everything signed with indie label Blackbird who funded the recording of their album Super Natural (1998), and whose uplift venture with Sire/London eventually provided the radio and distribution muscle to promote their single "Hooch" to major radio stations around the world.
 Their peak of popularity came in 1998, when "Hooch" (from the Super Natural album) was featured in Adam Sandler's movie The Waterboy.
-From 1998 to 2000, it charted in the top 10 on Billboard's Pop and Hot AC charts, as well as top 20 on the Modern Rock charts.
-The band reveled in their 'new-found' popularity, playing radio shows and festival crowds around the country.
-"Hooch" has been heard in episodes of My Name Is Earl, Raising Hope, Yes, Dear, and Clueless, and also was featured on the soundtrack of the first season of the show Scrubs.
+The song peaked at No. 69 on the Billboard Hot 100, but fared better on the Hot Adult Contemporary and Modern Rock charts.
+The band reveled in their "fifteen minutes" of fame, playing various radio shows and festival crowds around the country.
+Over the years, "Hooch" has been heard in episodes of My Name Is Earl (2005-2009), Raising Hope (2010-2014), Yes, Dear (2000-2006) and Clueless (1998-2002), and also was featured on the soundtrack of the first season of the show Scrubs.

-Following the AOL/Time Warner merger, and the subsequent dissolution of all joint ventures under the Warner Music Group umbrella, the band was independent once again, and they released People Are Moving in a co-distribution deal with What Are Records in 2001.
-The band toured internationally in Japan and Korea, before finally deciding to take a hiatus.
-The band reconvened in 2004 to record the album In the Juju Underworld, which was not released until 2006.
+Following the AOL/Time Warner merger, and the subsequent dissolution of all joint ventures under the Warner Music Group umbrella, the band was independent once again; they released People Are Moving (2001) in a co-distribution deal with the What Are Records? label.
+They toured internationally in Japan and Korea, before finally deciding to take a hiatus; the group reconvened in 2004 to record the album In the Juju Underworld, which was not released until 2006.